Ramadan Study Schedule for Exams: Balancing Faith and Finals

 But here’s a thought: what if your fast is actually your greatest asset?

-Ramadan is essentially a masterclass in self-discipline.
-The same willpower you use to stay away from food and drink can be channeled directly into your revision.
-It all starts with Niyyah (intentionality).
-When you decide that your late-night study sessions are a form of worship—a way to gain knowledge to benefit the Ummah—the "grind" feels a lot more purposeful.
+Ramadan is a lesson in self-discipline.
+The willpower you use to avoid food and drink can be applied to your revision.
+It starts with Niyyah (intentionality).
+When you decide that late-night study sessions are a form of worship, a way to gain knowledge to benefit the Ummah, the work feels more purposeful.

 Finding Your Rhythm: The Two Main Strategies